labex-labs/open-source-labs/rust/rust-book/lab-ch15-02-deref/step4.md

    |                   ^^
 ```

-Our `MyBox<T>` type can’t be dereferenced because we haven’t implemented that
-ability on our type.
-To enable dereferencing with the `*` operator, we
-implement the `Deref` trait.
+Our `MyBox<T>` type can't be dereferenced because we haven't implemented that ability on our type.
+To enable dereferencing with the `*` operator, we implement the `Deref` trait.